Cryogenic Focus Measurement System for a Wide-Field Infrared Space Telescope: Vacuum Window and Cold Filter

-The cold filter clamps between two molybdenum rings with roughly the same thermal contraction as sapphire.
-Thin indium gaskets between the rings and the sapphire take up the small differential contraction when the filter is cooled.
+gaskets between the rings and the sapphire take up the small differential contraction when the filter is cooled.
 The indium also ensures good thermal contact with the sapphire.
 Titanium flexures support the cold filter by attaching one of the molybdenum rings to a copper flange bolted to the test chamber 60 K radiation shield \cite{OptoMechSystemsDesignYoder}.
 Both molybdenum rings have flexible copper braid heat straps that connect to the copper flange to cool the filter.
 A tight-fitting baffle covers all the gaps between the sapphire and the copper flange to ensure that the inner compartment of the test chamber is dark.

 Temperature gradients in the sapphire cause changes in refractive index that can turn the vacuum window and cold filter into weak lenses.
 The net effect is a $\sim \!\!
 3\textrm{ }\mu\textrm{m}$ change in telescope focus for a $1\textrm{ K}$ radial gradient, so the vacuum window has a thin, gold coating on the inside to reduce gradients driven by its radiation into the test chamber.
-It is more difficult to drive a thermal gradient in the cold filter because the thermal conductivity of sapphire is very high at low temperature \cite{ThermalConductivityofPolycrystallineSolids}.
-During thermal calibration (Section \ref{sec:Calibration}) we placed temperature sensors at the center and edge of the vacuum window and cold filter.
-After cooling we observed center-to-edge temperature gradients of $-0.347 \textrm{ K}$ in the vacuum window and $0.015 \textrm{ K}$ in the cold filter.

-The vacuum window and cold filter were polished to have flat surfaces.
-Variations in refractive index result in the window assembly having an optical power $P \sim2\times10^{-4}$ (inverse focal length $\textrm{m}^{-1}$) at the center.
-The cause of these variations is unknown, but could be due to a radial variation in impurities during crystal growth.
-We measure optical power in the window by inserting the uncoated window assembly into the collimator beam in the setup of Figure \ref{fig:ColFocusSetup}, and translating the assembly to map out the optical power with radius.
-We observe an $\sim30\%$ decrease in optical power from the center to the edge (Figure \ref{fig:WindowPowerVsRadius}).
-The measurement cannot be done after coating because the loss in the cold filter is too high.

-While the optical power of the sapphire window and filter is unexplained, we can also investigate how it varies with wavelength.
-The refractive index of sapphire decreases $\sim \!\!
-10\%$ across the $\lambda = 0.5 \textrm{--}5.0 \; \mu\textrm{m}$ band \cite{SapphireIndex}, so the optical power of the win-

-dow assembly should also decrease with wavelength.
-This effect was measured by inserting a spare, uncoated sapphire window into the collimator beam in the setup of Figure 3 and again during telescope focus measurements.
-The measured $dP/d\lambda$ is $\sim \!\!
-3\times$ larger than expected for a simple scaling with refractive index by $P(\lambda)/P(\lambda=0.55\textrm{ }\mu\textrm{m})$ (see Figure~\ref{fig:WindowPowerVsWavelength}).
-We thus account for the radial and wavelength-dependent power in the window and filter, which cause focus shifts up to $\sim \!\!
-84 \textrm{ }\mu\textrm{m}$ at telescope focus, through these direct measurements.
+It is more difficult to drive a